ma-ji/css/docs/schedule.md

 ### After class

-- Group presentation slides and annotated bibliography on _Data Analysis_ due in two weeks.
+- Group presentation slides and annotated bibliography on _Data Analysis_ due soon.
-- Complete Assignment 4: Automated Coding, due upcoming week.
+- Prepare a draft submission of Assignment 4 (Automated Coding) for presenting in class.

 ---